In almost every nook and cranny of the spiritual field, you’ll hear the ego spoken about with contempt and sometimes it is plain demonized.

-Another common way humankind since the dawn of time has used to experience this Truth of Being is through psychedelic shamanic plants and brews, such as Ayahuasca, Psilocybin Mushrooms, and Peyote.
-Although it is helpful to take such herbs, it isn’t compulsory.
+Another common method that has been used since the dawn of time to experience this Truth of Being, or ego death is through psychedelic shamanic plants and brews, such as Ayahuasca, Psilocybin Mushrooms, and Peyote.
+Although it’s helpful to take such herbs to experience yourself as Life or Consciousness itself, it isn’t compulsory.

 How to Untangle Yourself From the Web of Illusion

 - Meditate each day.
-Try 15 minutes first, then move on to 30+ minutes.
+Try 15 minutes first, then move on to 20+ minutes.
 Remember: the purpose of meditation isn’t to “get” anywhere or “achieve” anything.
 It is simply the practice of sitting with whatever arises in you.

 - Regularly affirm to yourself, “I am Consciousness” throughout the day.
 Feel that truth seep into your bones and very core with each breath.

-- Read into the experience of the Spiritual Awakening Process to get further guidance.
+- Read into the experience of The Spiritual Awakening Process to get further guidance.
 We created this book to help support you on the spiritual path.

 - Practice mindfulness on a daily basis.
 Mindfulness is a vital practice that will help to ground you in the present moment.
+After all, the only place you can experience Consciousness is in the Now (not in thoughts about the past or future, which are just that: thoughts!)

-The spiritual path is one that requires courage, radical honesty and the willingness to let go of all that you are not.
-What is the ego?
-The ego is a teacher, one that you carry with you each day.
 When seen in this light, the ego is the most powerful and persistent teacher we have to wake us up to the Truth that has always been here, and will always be here.